Sauchoy/Business-Systems-Coursework-Website/README.md

 # Business-Systems-Coursework-Website
-A website made for module 'IN1010 Business Systems'
+A website made for module 'IN1010 Business Systems

+Uses Maven, Tomcat

+This runs on localhost:8080